+Eye floaters and flashes are both caused by the natural shrinking of the gel-like fluid in your eye that happens with age.
 Floaters are small, cloudy particles of various shapes and sizes floating in the jelly fluid inside the eye called the vitreous.
 They’re especially noticeable when out in the sun or looking at light backgrounds.
 They move as your eyes move and may seem to disappear when you try to look at them directly.

 Even though these spots are usually harmless and do not affect vision, they can be signs of more serious problems such as retinal detachment.

-Constant flashes, especially if associated with a shadow in the corner of the vision, may be a sign of a retinal tear or retinal detachment (where the retina becomes separated from its underlying layer), which is a rare but serious eye condition which requires immediate treatment to prevent permanent vision loss.
+These usually occur when the gel inside your eye shrinks and pulls on the retina.
+This will sometime lead to a brief flash.
+Constant flashes, especially if associated with a shadow in the corner of the vision, may be a sign of a retinal tear or retinal detachment (where the retina becomes separated from its underlying layer), which is a rare but serious eye condition that requires immediate treatment to prevent permanent vision loss.

-Please seek immediate attention at your opticians or local eye casualty department if you develop any of the following symptoms:
+Please seek immediate attention at your Opticians or local eye casualty department if you develop any of the following symptoms:

 If you experience many eye floaters and flashes, you should book an appointment with your Optician or doctor at the earliest opportunity.